Geriatrics Fellow, University of California San Francisco

-My name is Analiese DiConti-Gibbs, and I am Chief Resident for USC Department of Internal Medicine, mainly working at LAC+USC Medical Center.
-Following my chief year, I will be heading to UCSF for a fellowship in Geriatric Medicine.
+My name is Analiese DiConti-Gibbs, and I am an ABIM certified Internist and a Geriatrics Fellow at the University of California San Francisco spending most of my time at San Francisco VA Medical Center.
+Prior to fellowship, I did my Internal Medicine Residency and year as Chief Resident in the USC Department of Internal Medicine, mainly working at LAC+USC Medical Center.
 During my residency, I was involved in multiple quality improvement projects, from reducing unnecessary lab orders to post-discharge medication reconciliation.
 During my second year, I received awards for Excellence in Primary Care and Junior Resident of the Year.
 I graduated from Keck School of Medicine at USC where I was involved in the Health Technology and Engineering program and worked with Dr. Valero-Cuevas in the Brain and Body Dynamics Lab at Viterbi School of Engineering on a pilot study using novel technology to better quantify abnormal movements Parkinson’s Disease.
 I was also a founding member of the Innovation in Medicine interest group and participated in various service groups.

 Prior to embarking on my medical career, I graduated with a B.S. from the Department of Biological Engineering at the Massachusetts Institute of Technology in June 2010, where I was president of the Women’s Water Polo Club Team and a member of BrainTrust and the National Society of Collegiate Scholars.
 Between undergrad and medical school, I worked at in the Vision Center of Children’s Hospital Los Angeles as a research specialist that focusing on bringing induced pluripotent stem cell reprogramming to the laboratory and volunteered at the Hem-Onc Playroom.